 The Division of Parks and Recreation is in the process of creating a master plan for White Clay Creek State Park.
 The purpose of this master plan is to provide a vision and a framework for the stewardship and use of the park.

-The Department of Natural Resources and Environmental Control will host a virtual meeting on Monday, Aug.
-2, from 5:30 to 7 p.m., for the public to review and comment on the proposed final draft of the White Clay Creek State Park Master Plan.
-(Join Online)
+The Department of Natural Resources and Environmental Control held a virtual meeting on Monday, Aug.
+2, for the public to review and comment on the proposed final draft of the White Clay Creek State Park Master Plan.
+View a recording of the meeting.

 Public involvement in the planning process began with an initial survey in 2018 (Summary of Results).